sillycowvalley/Hopper/README.md

 of the Hopper VM instructions.
 It can be consumed by either the optimizer (`optimize`) or the code generator (`codegen`).

 ### Assemble
-Second compilation phase for 6502 assembly programs assebles the code within the methods (the stuff between the curly braces). `assemble` generates `<project.code>` which is an intermediate format of 6502 instructions.
+Second compilation phase for 6502 assembly programs assembles the code within the methods (the stuff between the curly braces). `assemble` generates `<project.code>` which is an intermediate format of 6502 instructions.
 It can be consumed by either the 6502 optimizer (`optasm`) or the 6502 code generator (`asmgen`).

 ### Optimize